berkpacaro-cmd/neon-savunmasi/README.md

-# neon-savunmasi
+# neon-defense
-Neon temalı, HTML5 ve Canvas kullanılarak geliştirilmiş minimalist tarayıcı hayatta kalma (arcade) oyunu.
+A minimalist browser survival (arcade) game with a neon theme, developed using HTML5 and Canvas.
 (Made with Tailwind CSS and Chart.js)